matinraayai/Luthier/docs/MachineInstrAnnotation.md

 4. The extra info field does not seem to have an adverse side effect on other LLVM MIR passes in the AMDGPU backend.

+There is one limitation for using the `PCSections` in the machine instructions:
+**It is not yet serialized by the MIR parser**, meaning that we either have to wait until it's serialized or implement a workaround ourselves.

 The following avenues for appending extra information to a machine instructions were investigated but abandoned: